On This Page

 Military OneSource and Military and Family Life Counseling are Department of Defense (DoD) programs that provide free non-medical counseling for service members and their families.

-Through these programs, licensed counselors provide short-term counseling via face-to-face, telephone, or online sessions to address specific life issues.
+Through these programs, licensed counselors provide short-term counseling to address specific life issues through face-to-face, telephone, or online sessions.
 These services are limited to 12 free sessions per issue.

 Research shows that these programs successfully reduce anxiety and stress and improve relationship outcomes.
 Unfortunately, these services are only available to you for the first 365 days after your (or your loved one’s) service has ended.